Tutorial Gateway

 Python timedelta strftime

-Using the timedelta function to predict future dates.
-Next, we are using the strftime function to format the date and times.
+Using this timedelta function to predict future dates.
+Next, we use the strftime function to format the date and times.

 current_dt = datetime.now()